AztecProtocol/aztec-v1-specification/README.md

 ### `NoteUtils.getNoteType(bytes memory note) internal pure returns (uint256 noteType)`

 Extracting the 'type' of a note is provided as a separate method, as this is a rare requirement and its including inside `NoteUtils.extractNote` would bloat the number of stack variables required by the method.

+There are in addition the following custom utilities libraries:
+- ProofUtils.sol
+- LibEIP712.sol
+- VersioningUtils.sol

 # Appendix
 ## A: Preventing collisions and front-running